Leen-Shareef/creative-ai-deepdream-by-google/README.md

 # creative-ai-deepdream-by-google
 Creative AI is an emerging field in artificial intelligence that focuses on generating art, music, stories, and other creative works using machine learning models.

-Unlike traditional AI applications in healthcare, finance, or marketing, this course dives into AI's ability to express creativity—raising questions like:
+Unlike traditional AI applications in healthcare, finance, or marketing, this course dives into AI's ability to express creativity raising questions like:
 Can AI truly be creative?
 Can AI generate art that rivals human imagination?